d00741845/Ravature/Ravature SQL - LABS.md

 select * from cities order by population desc;

 ```
+---
 ## Instructions: Subqueries
-> Subquery: a query within a query.
+* [x] Subquery: a query within a query.
-> AKA: a nested query or inner query.
+* [x] AKA: a nested query or inner query.
-> USE: SELECT column1, column2 from (select column1, column2 from table);
+* [x] USE: SELECT column1, column2 from (select column1, column2 from table);
-> The subquery will execute first, store its results in a temporary table and then the outer query will execute its function against that temporary table.
+* [x] The subquery will execute first, store its results in a temporary table and then the outer query will execute its function against that temporary table.
-> The parenthesis is necessary to create the subquery.
+* [x] The parenthesis is necessary to create the subquery.

->
-> Create a table (Cities)
+ - Create a table (Cities)
-> Create a Cities table.
+ - Create a Cities table.
-> Columns with the following attributes:
+ - Columns with the following attributes:
-> id(int) PRIMARY KEY
+ - id(int) PRIMARY KEY
-> name (varchar; length 30), NOT NULL
+ - name (varchar; length 30), NOT NULL
-> state varchar(20), NOT NULL
+ - state varchar(20), NOT NULL
-> population integer
+ - population integer

 ## Subqueries
 ```sql
 DROP DATABASE IF EXISTS `Revature_DB`;
 CREATE DATABASE `Revature_DB`;